 (4) Provide notice to a minor who is a registered user of the operator’s Internet Web site, online service, online application, or mobile application that the removal described under paragraph (1) does not ensure complete or comprehensive removal of the content or information posted on the operator’s Internet Web site, online service, online application, or mobile application by the registered user.

-Mind you, the legislators in California are not known for their intellectual brilliance.
+Mind you, the California legislators are not known for their intellectual brilliance.
 This is the same group of politicians that passed a law prohibiting revenge porn, but excluded selfies.
 Selfies make up roughly 70 percent of all revenge porn cases!

 The purpose of the California Eraser Law is essentially to give minors a fresh start.
 This online fresh start is the equivalent of sealing the criminal record of a minor when they become an adult.
 The question, of course, is what duties does the new law create for an online operator?